nagasudhirpulla/taming_python/blog/skills/folium_heatmap.md

 * While providing the values to heatmap, re-scale the input values so that they range between 0 and 1
 * 0 corresponds to least intensity, 1 corresponds to highest intensity

-### values to colors mapping using the gradient input
+### Values to colors mapping using the "gradient" input
 By providing a dictionary to the ```gradient``` input of the heatmap, the values to color mapping can be configured
 ```python
 import folium